Pardon the Interruption: Happy Time

-The hosts send out a "Happy Birthday", a "Happy (or in some cases, Not-So-Happy) Anniversary", and a "Happy Trails" (acknowledging a firing, injury, retirement, or such).
+The hosts send out a "Happy Birthday," a "Happy (or in some cases, Not-So-Happy) Anniversary," and a "Happy Trails" (acknowledging a firing, injury, retirement, or such).
+If the "Happy Trails" segment covers a death, which the hosts often refer to as a "Melancholy Trails," the background music goes silent as the hosts pay tribute to the person who died.

 Errors and omissions

-Any factual errors or omissions are swiftly rectified before the show plunges into its final 60-90 seconds.
+Any factual errors or omissions are swiftly rectified before the show plunges into its final 60–90 seconds.

 Big Finish

 From the start of the series until July 2005 and then again since August 2009, the show ends with the Big Finish, in which the hosts alternate quick takes on a list of roughly half a dozen final topics, usually ending with Wilbon answering which telecast of a pair posed by Kornheiser he will watch that evening, or predicting the outcome of a game to be played.

 The hosts then give their standard signoffs:

-Kornheiser: We're out of time; we'll try to do better next time.
+Kornheiser: We're out of time, we'll try to do better next time.
 I'm Tony Kornheiser.

 Wilbon: And I'm Mike Wilbon.
-Same time tomorrow/Have a great weekend, knuckleheads.
+Same time tomorrow (or 'Have a great weekend'), knuckleheads.

 The half-hour broadcast concludes with Kornheiser waving a small Canadian flag while Wilbon mentions their podcast and pitches the show over to the SportsCenter studio.

 According to Kornheiser, he first waved the flag and said "Goodnight, Canada" after an associate director told him that the additional PTI segment on SportsCenter did not air in Canada.
 Kornheiser made the routine into a trademark sign-off and continued even after TSN added the extra segment to its early-evening edition of SportsCentre.